Typefaces: The good, the bad and the legal

 It’s not just unprofessional to burden clients with uneven vectors, it is also a liability.
 Imagine having to do vinyl cuts for your shop window, then having tiny ragged lines… that won’t work.

 If you nevertheless decide to go for one of those messy fonts, you will spend a lot of time cleaning them up before handover.

-If you insist on using Harabara (as an example), you will have to clean-up before handing the files to a client.
+If you insist on using a font like Harabara, you’ll need to clean it up before handing the files to a client.
 Here is a step-by-step on how to achieve this.
 Convert the type to outlines by selecting Type > Create Outlines (or right clicking and selecting Create Outlines).

 Vectorized letters have appeared — notice the anchor points on each letter.